 All in all, its just some side flare.
-Not a big deal.
 Before I started restoring the car, as I documented the state it was in, I thought the ornaments were plastic based on the quality of the paint on them previously.
 I was surprised when they were taken off to find they were metal and an interesting design.
 Seeing how they went together made me want to share it as a unique aspect of the 67 and not something reproduction shops make.

 The ornament tray and the 3 raised louvers are actually 3 separate pieces of cast metal.

 The tray has holes drilled in the center and an inset for the other 2 pieces. the middle piece fits into the inset and also has holes for the last piece.
 The center piece has the 2 mounting bolts which go through the first to, and attach the whole assembly to the body.